 The credit-crunch in print

-We spoke to Aura Print in Huddersfield, West Yorkshire and asked them about how the recession has affected them and their customers.
+We spoke to Mega Print in Huddersfield, West Yorkshire and asked them about how the recession has affected them and their customers.
 They said:

 “It’s been quite difficult to measure how the credit crunch has affected business.
 Because of our ongoing SEO work and refinement of our business model we’ve seen steady growth despite the recession.
 That said, it’s hard to know how much better we might have done had the economy been in a stronger position.
 We deal with a lot of small business and start-ups and there doesn’t seem to be a reduction in the number of people starting small businesses or promoting existing ones, so it’s fair to assume that the tough times don’t deter entrepreneurship, and seem to encourage existing companies to do more promotion to keep things ticking along.
 With keen pricing and a quality service and product we can often win this type of work, so it’s a win-win.
 The customer gets a real boost and we continue to grow and expand our customer base year on year.’